 - The most relevant characters and a description of each

 - Your standpoint and evidence that supports it (quotes, anecdotes, paraphrases, etc.)

 Naturally, different college or high school book reports will vary in terms of specification.
 Let’s take a look at your choices.

 - Plot Summary

 A plot summary means exactly what it sounds like – summarizing a book’s plot.
 But, despite the obvious purpose, the process of summarizing the plot isn’t all that simple.
-When writing book reports based on the plot, you can’t just re-tell the story the author shared with his audience.
+When writing a book report based on the plot, you can’t just re-tell the story the author shared with his audience.
 That is included in the report, but it’s only a little bit of what your task here really is.

 The second and also, very important part of the report is your commentary or opinion on the book.
 This part lets you demonstrate that you’ve understood the book enough to discuss and comment on it.
 It also means that you read it carefully and have created an opinion of it.
 Your task in the report is to tell the reader about the effect it had on you.

 Surely, just speaking of your opinion won’t really make for a good report.
 You must back your claims with examples and quotations from the book.

 Once again, you’re looking at a self-explanatory name of a report type.
 But, even if you think that focusing on a single character is much simpler, it can actually be very complicated.

 The idea is to choose a character from the book and focus your reading and your report on that character.
 This doesn’t just include his appearance or behavior, but also the interactions he has with other characters in the book, the influence he has on the events in the book, as well as your opinion about the character.